-• The printhead is dirty.
-Clean the printhead.

-· The printhead elements are damaged.
+- The printhead is dirty.
+Clean the printhead. - · The printhead elements are damaged.

-The printing does not start at the top of the label or misprinting of one to three labels.
+Print does not start at the top of the label or misprinting of one to three labels.

-- The media may not be threaded correctly.
-Follow the instructions for Loading Roll Media on page 20. - The printer needs to be calibrated.
-Refer to the two-flash sequence of Feed Button Modes on page 85. - ZPL label formats-The correct media sensor may not be activated.
-Manual Calibration on page 81 selects the media sensing method for the labels being used (refer to the ^MN command in the ZPL Programming Guide). - ZPL label formats-Verify that the Label Top (^LT) command is correctly set for your application (consult the ZPL Programming Guide). - EPL label formats-The correct media sensor may not be activated for label dispensing, blackline or notch sensing, or Gap/Web sensing.
-Manual calibration selects the media sensing method for the labels being used (refer to the O and O commands in the EPL Programmer's Guide). - EPL label formats-Verify that the Set Label Length (Q) command is correctly set for your application (consult the EPL Programmer's Guide).
+- The media may NOT be threaded correctly.
+See Loading Roll Media on page 15. - The printer may need to be calibrated for the media you loaded.
+Refer to details of the two-flash sequence of FEED Button Modes on page 92. - · For ZPL label formats: - The correct media sensor may not be activated.
+See Manual Calibration on page 87 to make sure the correct media-sensing method is being used for the labels you loaded.
+Also seethe ^MN command in the ZPL Programming Guide available from zebra.com/support. - Verify that the Label Top (^LT) command is correctly set for your application.
+See the ZPL Programming Guide. - For EPL label formats: - The correct media sensor may not be activated for label dispensing, blackline or notch sensing, or Gap/Web sensing.
+Manual calibration selects the media sensing method for the labels being used.
+See the O and Q commands in the EPL Programmer's Guide available from zebra.com/support. - EPL label formats-Verify that the Set Label Length (Q) command is correctly set for your application, See the EPL Programmer's Guide.